Sweet Potato and Herb Gnocchi

 - Once the potatoes and garlic are baked, scoop the flesh from the potatoes, discarding the skin and squeeze out the garlic from its casing.

-- Combine the potato and garlic mixture in a bowl and add in Kabrita Goat Milk Porridge, salt, pepper and diced herbs.
+- Combine the potato and garlic mixture in a bowl and add in Kabrita Goat Milk Toddler Formula, salt, pepper and diced herbs.

 - Mix together with a fork until combined.